The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 After lunch, the ship continued until we arrived at a wildlife hotspot - where we saw our first belugas, hundreds of seals, and more birds and spotted about six polar bears!

 It was an incredible day of wildlife!
-The Captain stationed us in Radstock Bay on Devon Island for a few hours, a sensory overload.
-Pods of seals surrounded the ship; the beautiful white belugas were a constant shimmer against the coastline, followed by about six polar bears; one was swimming, hunting for food, and a mama bear was taking her little ones up the mountain.
+The Captain stationed us in Radstock Bay on Devon Island for a few hours, which was a sensory overload.
+Pods of seals surrounded the ship, and the beautiful white belugas were a constant shimmer against the coastline.
+About six polar bears followed.
+One was swimming, hunting for food, and a mama bear was taking her little ones up the mountain.

 Fun fact: To remain healthy, polar bears must eat one seal every five days